OraOpenSource/oos-utils/README.md

 Enter OOS Utils. **OOS Utils provides a common set of PL/SQL utility methods that remove the need for the creation of common methods in each application**.
 Check out the docs below to see the complete list of methods OOS Utils provides.
 Never re-develop common methods again!

-NOTE: OOS Utils is currently in Beta. **Do not install in production.**s

 ## Documentation

 - [Read The Docs](http://oos-utils.readthedocs.org/en/latest/README/) which displays it in a nice, searchable format